7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 Smooth, historic, and the most stress-free overnighter on this list.

-I was skeptical before I rode this.
+Why ride it: I was skeptical before I rode this.
 Paved parkway, rolling farmland, no dramatic scenery — on paper it sounds like a warmup route.
 Then I spent a morning at the Meriwether Lewis gravesite in early October, fog in the hollows, nobody else around, and understood what this kind of riding is actually about.
 History is the scenery, and it’s surprisingly good.

 • 📍 Distance: 78 miles